lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial1/tutorial.rst

 .. admonition:: Note
     :class: non-title-info

-    Strictly speaking, none of the four commands specified in the ``Initialization`` section are mandatory, as they correspond to the default settings for their respective global properties.
-However, explicitly specifying these defaults is considered good practice to avoid confusion when sharing input files with other LAMMPS users.

     Each LAMMPS command is accompanied by extensive online |lammpsdocs|
     that details the different options for that command.
     From the LAMMPS--GUI editor buffer, you can access the documentation by
     right-clicking on a line containing a command (e.g., ``units lj``)
     and selecting ``View Documentation for `units'``.
 This action
     should prompt your web browser to open the corresponding URL for the
     online manual.

+.. admonition:: Note
+    :class: non-title-info

+    Most LAMMPS commands have default settings that are applied if no value is explicitly specified.
+The defaults for each command are listed at the bottom of its documentation page.

 .. |lammpsdocs| raw:: html